RenqiChen/Social_Science/README.md

 The multi-agent framework in this work is based on the [AgentScope](https://github.com/modelscope/agentscope).

+The raw data is based on the [AMiner Computer Science Dataset](https://www.aminer.cn/aminernetwork).

 ## 📧 Contact

 If you have any questions, please  contact at [chenrenqi@pjlab.org.cn, suhaoyang@pjlab.org.cn].